skrivle/react-stateful-component/packages/react-stateful-component/Readme.md

 # React Stateful Component

+**warning**: This is work in progress, api's might still change.

 React Stateful Component provides tools to create stateful React components using just functions.

+features;
+- Uses a reducer to manage state
+- The reducer can schedule side effects following the same pattern as Elm and Reason-React
+- Side effects are run outside of the component, meaning you can test your components without having to execute side effects
+- Supports React lifeCycle hooks and instance variables
+- Static type checking with flow-type

 ## Getting started